 In September 2017, Provost Vollendorf asked the Academic Senate's Academic Technology and Instructional Spaces Subcommittee to undertake an assessment of Learning Management Systems, including Moodle.
 This request was made in response to feedback gathered over the prior academic year about the stability of our self-hosted Moodle solution and the best practice of evaluating our LMS every few years to ensure we have a strong solution to support teaching and learning at SSU.

-Campus stakeholders’ knowledge of other Learning Management Systems that support more robust integration of multimedia technology capabilities and built-in analytics that we may or may not have in Moodle.
+- Campus stakeholders’ knowledge of other Learning Management Systems that support a more robust integration of multimedia technology capabilities and built-in analytics that we may or may not have in Moodle

-- By mutual agreement of the Executive Committee of the Senate and the Provost, the Senate plans to consider the recommendations of the ATISS subcommittee and APARC at the May 1, 2018 Academic Senate meeting.
-This leaves the May 17, 2018 Academic Senate meeting if needed for further consideration.
-All recommendations, considerations, and accumulated data from the year-long evaluation will be evaluated as part of the final decision by the Provost.
-Given the timeline of the Academic Senate process, the timeframe for the decision now stands between May 17-June 17, 2018.
+- By mutual agreement of the Executive Committee of the Senate and the Provost, the Senate considered the recommendations of the ATISS subcommittee and APARC at the May 17, 2018 Academic Senate meeting, ultimately approving the recommendation to move to Canvas.
+All recommendations, considerations, and accumulated data from the year-long evaluation were evaluated as part of the final decision by the Provost who approved the recommendation for implementation